markeissler/bash-pseudo-hash/README.md

 [![Build Status](http://ci.mixtur.com/buildStatus/icon?job=bash-pseudo-hash)]()
 [![License](http://img.shields.io/badge/license-MIT-yellowgreen.svg)](#license)

-Implements "fake" associative arrays suitable for use with bash versions that precede 4.0 (with native hash table support).
+Implements "fake" associative arrays suitable for use with bash versions that precede 4.0 (with native hash table support) and zsh (as of v1.1.0).

 ## Usage
 Copy the script to a reasonable place in your project directory.
 Then include the script in your own bash script by sourcing the file:

 ```sh
 script_path="$(builtin cd "$(dirname "${BASH_SOURCE[0]}")" && /bin/pwd)"